PearConf is, in the words of the website:

 Subclass it and no-op it to turn off that functionality?

 Pull loading the navigation bar out of the superclass, and add it back to the subclasses that used it?

 This is a case where creating a collaborator could be a helpful design pattern,

 (sidenote: you see very tall hierarchies in mobile frameworks because of this kind of thing).

-but if you need default functionality rather than interface adherence and you’re working with a language that prohibits multiple inheritance, that kind of pattern may not be an option for you.
+You might extract behavior into an interface, or compose classes together with separate modules.
+But if you need default functionality rather than interface adherence and you’re working with a language that prohibits multiple inheritance, that kind of pattern may not be an option for you.

 So we get a new rule: the rule of 3.

 What is it?
 It’s the rule that code should be duplicated in at least 3 places before factoring it out.

 Why?
 What is it about 3?
 3 is not a magic number.
 We could factor out the navigation bar, get 8 views in, and then run into the exceptional class, and have to decide between subclass and no-op or adding the nav bar method to the other 8 classes.

 3 is, instead, a proxy heuristic: if we have to do something exactly the same way 3 times, the probability is higher that these things really are the same than if we only have similar functionality twice.